PowerBlock Adjustable Weight Bench Review

 PowerBlock Sport Bench

 The PowerBlock Sport Bench is another great affordable adjustable weight bench on the market that offers a number of features for your workout.

 It has a high weight capacity, super sturdy flat feet, the ability to add a dip attachment, several adjustable angles and it's great for beginner and advanced users.

 - Bench Dimensions: 50" x 21" x 16"

 **** This button takes you to the lowest priced listing I found on Amazon.

 Product Features of the Powerblock Sport Bench

-- The bench has five backrest positions from flat to military, including 30, 45 and 60 degree angles in between.
+- This could be one of the best home gym adjustable bench,because of the five backrest positions from flat to military, including 30, 45 and 60 degree angles in between.

 - The seat position also can be adjusted – when the backrest is at an incline the seat will sit downwards, but it means you won’t slip off while lifting.